Forex: J$156.78 to one US dollar

 |

-KINGSTON, Jamaica — The US dollar on Wednesday, November 17, ended trading at J$156.78 up by 40 cents, according to the Bank of Jamaica's daily exchange trading summary.
+KINGSTON, Jamaica — The US dollar on Thursday, November 18, traded firm at J$156.78, according to the Bank of Jamaica's daily exchange trading summary.

 ADVERTISEMENT